Emmotes/ic_spoilers/docs/imoen.md

         "stacks_on_trigger": "favored_foe_spawned"
     }],
     "requirements": "",
-    "description": {"desc": "Any time any Champion's Favored Foe appears or is defeated, $(source_hero) increases the effect of $(upgrade_name id) by $(amount)%, stacking multiplicatively and then applying multiplicatively.
+    "description": {"desc": "Any time any Champion's Favored Foe appears or is defeated, $(source_hero) increases the effect of $(upgrade_name id) by $(not_buffed amount)%, stacking multiplicatively and then applying multiplicatively.
 Stacks up to $(max_stacks) times.
 Stacks are reset each time the Champions change areas."}, "id": 1296,
     "flavour_text": "",
     "graphic_id": 17143,